-Calculated as the average annual growth rate of salaries in employee comparison group 2.
+1 Calculated as the average annual growth rate of salaries in employee comparison group 2.
 For definition, see section >Comparative presentation.

-- 1. The compensation must be predominantly performance-related with at least two-thirds of the compensation in the form of performance-based compensation in STI and LTI, as well as additional penalty/clawback provisions and share ownership guideline, this element is met to a high degree. - 2.
-The compensation must be appropriate and attractive in order to actively and passively attract, win and retain the right individuals for the Company for membership in the Management Board given the special market and competition the Company's sustainable growth and innovation history indicates that this has been achieved with the current total compensation. - 3.
+- 2. The compensation must be appropriate and attractive in order to actively and passively attract, win and retain the right individuals for the Company for membership in the Management Board given the special market and competition - the Company's sustainable growth and innovation history indicates that this has been achieved with the current total compensation. - 3.
 The fixed compensation must not be disproportionately underweighted relative to the market, as this may not only complicate the retention and acquisition of the right individuals, but it may actually harm the sustainable development of the Company at the expense of merely maximising the aspect of compensation over time.